-- 1.10.1 Doping as defined in the World Anti-Doping Code and the ICF anti-doping rules is strictly forbidden. - 1.10.2 The anti-doping programme must be conducted in accordance with the ICF anti-doping control regulations under the supervision of the ICF medical and anti-doping committee. - 1.10.3 Athletes and support personnel entered in any ICF competition or continental championships must complete the ICF's anti-doping education programme or equivalent before competing or risk being denied entry to the competition.
+- 1.10.1 Doping as defined in the World Anti-Doping Code and the ICF anti-doping rules is strictly forbidden. - 1.10.2 The anti-doping programme must be conducted in accordance with the ICF anti-doping control regulations under the supervision of the ICF medical and anti-doping committee. - 1.10.3 Athletes and support personnel, entered in any ICF competition or continental championships must complete the ICF's anti-doping education programme or equivalent before competing or risk being denied entry to the competition.

-1.11 - APPEAL TO THE ICF BOARD OF DIRECTORS[CR]
+1.11 - APPEAL TO THE ICF BOARD OF DIRECTORS [CR]

-- 1.11.1 A participating National Federation can appeal to the ICF Board of Directors if, after the end of the competition, new facts become known that would substantially affect a decision made at the competition. - 1.11.2 Matters of fact during the competition cannot be contested in an appeal. - 1.11.3 An appeal to the ICF Board of Directors must be submitted within 30 days following the end of the competition accompanied by a fee of 75 Euros.
-The fee will be refunded if the appeal is upheld.
+- 1.11.1 A participating National Federation can appeal to the ICF Board of Directors if, after the end of the competition, new facts become known that would substantially affect a decision made at the competition. - 1.11.2 Matters of fact during the competition cannot be contested in an appeal.

-1.11.4 - The ICF Board of Directors makes its decision and addresses it in writing to the National Federation.
+- 1.11.3 An appeal to the ICF Board of Directors must be submitted within 30 days following the end of the competition accompanied by a fee of 75 Euros.
+The fee will be refunded if the appeal is upheld. - 1.11.4 The ICF Board of Directors makes its decision and addresses it in writing to the National Federation.

-1.12 - DISQUALIFICATION FOR UNSPORTSMANLIKE BEHAVIOUR [CR]
+1.12 - DISQUALIFICATION FOR SERIOUS UNSPORTSMANLIKE BEHAVIOUR

-- 1.12.1 An athlete who attempts to win a competition by irregular means, wilfully breaks the rules, or who contests their validity, as deemed by the officials, may be disqualified for the competition (DQB). - 1.12.2 For disqualification after competition caused by doping or ineligibility the following must be completed: - Deletion of all achieved results and rankings of boat(s) (DQB); - Re-calculation of all results accordingly; and - Production of the revised version of all affected outputs (results, summaries, medals).
+- 1.12.1 "Disqualified for Serious Unsportsmanlike Behaviour (DQB)" indicates a disqualification due to a serious breach of the applicable rules or regulations issued by the ICF or the governing body responsible for the competition, or a violation of the World Anti-Doping Code. - 1.12.2 For DQB, the ICF has complete discretion regarding whether an Athlete/Team will be disqualified from one, several or all of the events entered at the competition, regardless of whether they are scheduled, in progress or already completed. - 1.12.3 For disqualification after competition caused by doping or ineligibility the following must be completed: - Deletion of all achieved results and rankings of boat(s) /board(s) (DQB); - Re-calculation of all results accordingly; - Production of the revised version of all affected outputs (results, summaries, medals).